benbren/benbren.github.io/_posts/2020-01-10-intro-to-inference.markdown

 For example, we can make conclusions about the probability we get a certain number of successes in a certain number of trials (i.e Binomial($$n,p$$), or the probability that a certain metric is less than some value (i.e $$\mathcal{N}(\mu, \sigma^2$$)) - but that requires us to know the distribution those values follow in the population (i.e to know the population parameters).

-This post will be about a key concept in inference - the *sufficient statistic*.
 First - and back to the beginning - what is a statistic?!

 A statistics takes a random variable $$ \mathbf{X}$$ and maps it via some function $$T(.)$$.
 That is,